Adding variables

 | Using environment Variables in REST Action API URL | No | Data Integration does not support using Environment variables within the API URL for REST actions. |

-| Source-to-Target River Source and Target connection | No | Data Integration does not support using variables in the connections for Source to Target Rivers. |
+| Source-to-Target Flow Source and Target connection | No | Data Integration does not support using variables in the connections for Source to Target Flow. |

-| Using Variables in REST API request body | No | Currently, variables cannot be used directly in the body of a REST API request. |
+| Using Variables in REST API request body | No | Currently, you cannot use variables directly in the body of a REST API request. |

 | Using Variables in table filter settings | No | The filter within Table Settings does not support using variables and does not accept SQL queries. |